UniAuth/uniauth-backend/README.md

 ## Objective

-The detailed objective is available on the [/UniAuth](https://github.com/UniAuth/UniAuth) repo.
+The detailed objective is available on the [/UniAuth](https://github.com/UniAuth/UniAuth) repository.

 ---